colurw/flight_sim_GNN/readme.md

 # Flight_Sim_GNN

-Flight_Sim_GNN uses unsupervised reinforcement learning (RL) techniques to produce combat capable 'pilot' agents.
+Flight_Sim_GNN uses reinforcement learning (RL) techniques to produce combat capable 'pilot' agents.
 It integrates Pytorch neural networks with a physics-based flight simulator, and an optimisation algorithm inspired by Darwinian evolution.